▶ OUTDOOR ADVENTURES

-Scenic lift rides are offered Fridays through Sunday beginning June 6 at Beech Mountain Resort.
-The summer ski lift season runs until Oct.
-19, so leaf lookers can enjoy a birds-eye view of the magnificent autumn colors that the High Country is famous for.
-The quad-chair lift is used to access breathtaking views stretching for miles and can accommodate 1,175 per hour.
-The ride to the top lasts about 5 minutes.
-If you mountain bike, you can rent a bike from Magic Cycles’ outpost on the resort, hook it to the tray system, which replaces every other chair, to attach up to four bikes.
-Then ride to the top and enjoy the downhill excursion from there.
-Or you can ride to the top and enjoy a beer at the new mountaintop bar 5506, which has a large viewing deck spanning 2,800 square feet.
+Over the course of the summer, Beech Mountain will be replacing its ski lifts.
+Instead, shuttles will be available to transport bikers to the summit.
+The scenic views can still be enjoyed as bikers ride down the trails.
+The quad-chair lift used to access breathtaking views stretching for miles should return next year.
+The season begins on June 2 and will run through September 3.
+If you mountain bike, you can rent a bike from Magic Cycles’ outpost on the resort and hook it to the huckwagon that will be attached to shuttles.
+Then ride to the top and enjoy the downhill excursion from there. f you aren't a mountain biker, lessons are available daily along with two trails for beginners.
+Or you can ride to the top and enjoy a beer at the mountaintop bar 5506, which has a large viewing deck spanning 2,800 square feet.
 Beer tastings, family events and activities such as yoga will take place atop the Beech as well.
 Tickets can be purchased at the bar.

 Summer Hours (June 6 to Oct.
 19):

 Saturday – 10am to 5pm

 • All day $30

 While mountain biking is sort of “new” in and around Boone, the steep roads of the High Country and the many scenic miles of the Blue Ridge Parkway have always been a favorite of bikers.

 The High Country is also the place where Lance Armstrong, the now fallen-from-grace cycling great who at the time had endured a two-year fight with cancer, had an epiphany while riding 140 miles from Blacksburg, Va., through Valle Crucis and to the summit of Beech Mountain in 1998.
 This was a year before he would win the Tour de France, the pinnacle of road racing, seven consecutive times.